NeuraVisionLab/CAPE/README.md

 See the paper for detailed results comparing CAPE against baselines like MSE, Perceptual loss, clDice, and InvMALIS.

-## Training Details

-- **Architecture**: 2D and 3D U-Net with three down-samplings, two convolutional layers per level, max-pooling (encoder), and bilinear upsampling (decoder).
-- **Optimizer**: Adam with a learning rate of 1e-3 and weight decay of 1e-3.
-- **Epochs**: 10k for 2D models, 50k for 3D models.
-- **Loss Combination**: CAPE loss is combined with MSE loss using a hyperparameter `α` (e.g., `L_TOTAL = L_MSE + α * L_CAPE`).

-## Results

-CAPE achieves state-of-the-art performance in topology-aware metrics (APLS, TLTS) while maintaining competitive pixel-wise performance (CCQ, Dice).
-Qualitative results show significant improvements in connectivity for curvilinear structures.

-For detailed quantitative results, refer to Table 1 in the paper.

 ## Citing

 If you find our work useful, please consider citing: